CSCI-360-01-2017/Oreo/Deliverable2.md

 **Primary Actor:** Owner

 **Stakeholders and Interests:**
-* Owner: Wants the alarm to sound and therefore wake him or her up at a specified time.
+* Owner: Wants the alarm to sound and therefore wake him up at a specified time.
 * Manufacturer: Wants the alarm to be able to wake up a user so they do not get bad reviews from consumers.
 * Store: Wants alarm to function properly so the customer does not become unhappy and return item.